The sketches becoming progressively more advanced

 This was a 3 week design sprint embedded within the General Assembly UX Design Immersive course that I was enrolled in.

-Our client was Axis Workshops — a platform that encourages collaboration and efficient decision making within facilitated workshops.
+Our client was Axis Workshops — a platform that encouraged collaboration and efficient decision making within facilitated workshops.

-The brief changed over the course of the project.
-At first we were sent a brief with the aim to make the platform more intuitive, but after further discussions Axis decided to focus on redesigning the platform themselves, whilst we worked solely on the registration process.
+The brief changed over the course of the project: at first, our aim was simply to make the platform more intuitive, but after further discussions Axis decided to focus on redesigning the platform themselves, whilst we worked solely on the registration process.

 However, after tackling this for a week, users stated that our registration designs were intuitive and easy to use, so we were given the green light to design more of the platform.